dmbarbour/glas/docs/GlasApps.md

 * `sys.refl.glob.*` - an API for serialization or parsing of glas data into a binary representation.
 Operations will take a CAS as a context argument to keep hashes in scope.
 Lazy loading of a binary into a value might extend the set of hashes that CAS is waiting on.
 Serializing a value can store hases into the CAS.
 Values cannot be serialized if they're still waiting on lazy hashes, but we can potentially determine which hashes we're lazily waiting upon.

-* `sys.refl.cas.*` - (tentative) an API that helps users maintain a linear content-addressed storage (CAS) context.
+* `sys.refl.cas.*` - (tentative) an API that helps users maintain a content-addressed storage (CAS) context.
 This might prove unnecessary, perhaps we could maintain a serialization context as plain old data without any access to hashes held by the runtime.
 In any case, we can store and fetch binaries.
 Each stored binary might be paired with a list of hashes referenced by the binary.
 We can potentially report which hashes we're waiting on.
 The details need work, but should closely align to whatever a runtime is doing under the hood.

+## Node Locals

+A distributed transaction doesn't have a location, but it must start somewhere.
+With runtime reflection, we can take a peek.

+* `sys.refl.txn.node() : NodeRef` - return a stable identifier for the node where the current transaction started.

+This API is useful for keeping associative state per node in a key-value store.

+Observing the starting node has consequences!
+A runtime might discover that a transaction started on node A is better initiated on node B. Normally, we abort the transaction on node A and let B handle it.
+After observing that we started on node A, we instead *migrate* to node B. With optimizations, we can repeatedly evaluate on node B, *but only while connected to node A*.
+Thus, carelessly observing the node results in a system more vulnerable to disruption.

 ## Filesystem